 Most instant messaging services work similarly.
-First, you enroll in the service by creating a user name, which is also your screen name, and a password.
+First, you enroll in the service by creating a username, which is also your screen name, and a password.
 Next, you build what is known as a buddy list–people that you want to communicate with.
-When any of your contacts is online, you can initiate a private chat with that person.
+When any of your contacts are online, you can initiate a private chat with that person.

 With some services, you can also send messages to contacts that are offline.
 In this case, the message travels to the IM server where it's stored temporarily.
 Once your buddy logs on, zap–the message travels to his or her computer.
 It's similar to e-mail.

 Too Good to Be True?